Mook-as/stackato-doc/user/reference/client-ref.rst

 	    Disable interactive queries.

-.. _command-switch-org:
+.. _command-stackato switch-org:

-  switch-org  *<name>*
+  stackato switch-org  *<name>*
     Switch the current organization to the named organization.
 This invalidates the current space.
+This is a Stackato 3 specific command.

     .. raw:: html